 Good Housekeeping editor Meaghan Murphy is here to help.
-She stopped by Studio 1A with the lowdown on how often to clean the remote, and shared the best method to get rid of whatever germs may have gathered.
+She stopped by Studio 1A with the lowdown on how often to clean the TV controller, and shared the best method to get rid of whatever germs may have gathered.

 How often should you clean your TV remote control?

 Chances are good you're only cleaning your television remote once in a while.
 But it should be cleaned monthly, or after a family member is sick, to avoid the spread of germs.

 How to clean your TV remote: